Puma AIM IHT ISA

 Watch an exclusive video interview with manager Justin Waine:

-Mr Waine focuses on two kinds of companies: firstly, family or founder-owned, as they often are on AIM for Business Property Relief reasons; secondly, companies controlled by a successful entrepreneur.
-Long-term buy and build holdings are also considered, provided they’re not aggressively acquisitive.
+Mr Waine focuses on two kinds of companies: firstly, family or founder-owned, as they often are on AIM for Business Property Relief reasons; and secondly companies controlled by a successful entrepreneur.
+Long-term buy and build holdings are also considered.

 Whatever the company type, Mr Waine seeks businesses with potential returns above the cost of capital.
 Discounted cash flow analysis is done for every company using Puma’s own internal metrics and analysis and a fair value price target is set.

 The portfolio seeks companies with decent margins, sales and profit growth and a sensible balance sheet.
 Having a cheap share price isn’t the most important factor for Puma.
 A strong balance sheet is more important.
 The firm looks at companies with a market cap of at least £50 million.